National Grid (Great Britain): August 2019

-The third event occurred on 9 August 2019, when around a million customers across Great Britain found themselves without power.
-Lightning struck a transmission line at 4:52 pm, causing the loss of 500 MW embedded (mostly solar) generation.
+On 9 August 2019, around a million customers across Great Britain found themselves without power.
+Lightning struck a transmission line at 4:52 pm, causing the loss of 500 MW of embedded (mostly solar) generation.
 Almost immediately, Little Barford Power Station and Hornsea Wind Farm tripped within seconds of each other, removing 1.378 GW of generation, which was in excess of the 1 GW of backup power (the size of the largest single expected loss) that the operator was maintaining at the time.
 The grid frequency fell to 48.8 Hz before automatic load-shedding disconnected 5% of the local distribution networks (1.1 million customers) for 15 to 20 minutes; this action stabilised the remaining 95% of the system and prevented a wider blackout.

 Although power was maintained at all times to the railway network (but not to the signalling system), the reduction in frequency caused 60 Thameslink Class 700 and 717 trains to fail.
 Half were restarted by the drivers but the others required a technician to come out to the train to restart it.
-This led to substantial travel disruption for several hours on the East Coast Main Line and Thameslink services.
+This led to substantial disruption for several hours on the East Coast Main Line and Thameslink services.
 The supply to Newcastle Airport was also disrupted, and a weakness was exposed in backup power arrangements at Ipswich Hospital.

 An investigation by Ofgem concluded in January 2020.
 It found that Little Barford and Hornsea One had failed to remain connected to the grid following the lightning strike, and their operators – RWE and Ørsted respectively – agreed to each pay £4.5 million to Ofgem's redress fund.
 Additionally, Ofgem fined distribution network operator UK Power Networks £1.5M for beginning to reconnect customers before being cleared to do so, although this breach of procedure did not affect the recovery of the system.

+March 2025

+In March 2025, a transformer at a substation serving Heathrow Airport caught fire, which led to the airport cancelling operations for the day.
+In July 2025, NESO reported that National Grid had become aware of a fault in July 2018, but that it had not been repaired.
+Excess moisture levels were found in substation components, for which bushings should have been replaced.